Rob Dibble

-Robert Keith Dibble (born January 24, 1964) is an American former Major League Baseball (MLB) pitcher and television analyst.
-Between 1988 and 1995, Dibble played for the Cincinnati Reds, Chicago White Sox and Milwaukee Brewers.
-He was a two-time All-Star who recorded 89 saves during his career.
-Since retiring as a player, Dibble has held several roles in sports television broadcasting.
+Robert Keith Dibble (born January 24, 1964) is an American former Major League Baseball (MLB) pitcher and television and radio analyst.
+Dibble debuted in MLB with the Cincinnati Reds in 1988 and was named to two All-Star Games with the Reds.
+He was the 1990 National League Championship Series Most Valuable Player en route to the team's World Series win.

+After dealing with injuries and ineffectiveness, Dibble pitched for Chicago White Sox and Milwaukee Brewers in 1995.
+After retiring as a player, Dibble has worked as a sports television and radio broadcaster.

 Personal life

 Dibble was born in Bridgeport, Connecticut.
 He attended St. Thomas School, a parochial school, and is a graduate of Southington High School in Southington, Connecticut.
 Dibble's father, Walt Dibble, was a longtime radio news director at WDRC and later WTIC in Hartford, Connecticut.

 Playing career

-Cincinnati Reds

-Dibble was drafted by the Cincinnati Reds in the first round of the 1983 amateur draft, and he made his debut with the Reds on June 29, 1988.
+Dibble was drafted by the Cincinnati Reds in the first round of the second phase of the 1983 MLB draft, and he made his debut with the Reds on June 29, 1988.

 On June 4, 1989, Dibble threw an immaculate inning when he struck out all three batters on nine total pitches, occurring in the eighth inning of a 5–3 win over the San Diego Padres.
+During his career, Dibble was known for his temper.
+During a game in July 1989, he hit Mets second basemen Tim Teufel in the back with a pitch; Teufel then charged Dibble, causing a bench-clearing brawl.

 Dibble was an MLB All-Star in 1990 and 1991, and was the 1990 NLCS Most Valuable Player (along with fellow "Nasty Boy" Randy Myers).
 In 1990, Dibble and the Reds won the World Series by beating the Oakland Athletics in four consecutive games.

-Dibble recorded his 500th career strikeout in fewer innings—368—than any other pitcher in modern baseball history up to that point (a record that is currently held by Craig Kimbrel).